RTEMS/rtems-docs/eng/glossary.rst

         An ISR is invoked by the CPU to process a pending interrupt.

     ISVV
-        An acronym for Independent Software Verification and Validation.
+        This term is an acronym for Independent Software Verification and Validation.

     ReqIF
-        An acronym for
+        This term is an acronym for
         `Requirements Interchange Format <https://www.omg.org/spec/ReqIF/About-ReqIF/>`_.

     RTEMS
-        An acronym for Real-Time Executive for Multiprocessor Systems.
+        This term is an acronym for Real-Time Executive for Multiprocessor Systems.

     software component
         This term is defined by ECSS-E-ST-40C 3.2.28 as a "part of a software